ethagnawl/rmuxinator/README.md

 config (I'm not convinced this is necessary)
 - Other CLI commands? (stop session, create/edit/delete project)
 - Use named args in calls to format! where possible
-- Implement default for Config struct
+- (Fully) implement default/derivative for Config struct
-- Accept optional tmux config file (i.e. `tmux -f ./foo.conf ...`)

 ## Platforms
 Here are the platforms rmuxinator is known to work on: